dendronhq/dendron-site/vault/dendron._ref.terms.md

 ### Command Palette

-The [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) lets you access all command based functionality inside vscode.
+The [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) lets you access all command based functionality inside VS Code.
 You can bring up by using `CMD+SHIFT+P` on mac or `CTRL+SHIFT+P` on windows and linux.

 ### Early Seed Release